 A pub with Something Special – The Radnor Arms

 Folkestone has a wealth of amazing venues to drink and eat in.
 The Radnor Arms is no exception; set in the west end of town, in the Bouverie Village.
-The decor is beautiful, and now, under new ownership with the Pickled Egg Pub Company run by Josh De Haan.
+The decor is beautiful, and this is part of the Pickled Egg Pub Company run by Josh De Haan.
 Manager Ryan has been part of the group for nearly 4 years and knows just how important a pub is to its local community.
 Folkelife met Ryan Hillier and had the opportunity to try some of the menu too.

 An experience that makes you feel special

 Ryan: “I love making cocktails and so we’ve created a special menu just for those.
 It’s part of our ethos to make sure there’s something for everyone.
 Folkestone is evolving so quickly.
 The renovations that have happened down at the Harbour have transformed that area.
 Watching that renovation move up The Old High Street and on to Rendezvous Street is fantastic, seeing it grow.
 We’re helping it from the West end now, I feel like this sort of bookends the town.
 I love pubs; we need decent pubs around serving delicious local produce alongside great ales and cocktails that make everyone feel welcome.”